yazhog/tgv2ray/README.md

 1. **Enable the service**:
    - Check the "Enable V2Ray" checkbox

-2. **Add your TorGuard UUID**:
+2. **Add your subscription URL**:
-   - Enter your TorGuard UUID in the UUID field
+   - Enter the subscription link provided by your panel in the Subscription URL field
    - Click the **🔄** button to fetch available servers

 ### 🌐 Connection Modes